On being forged into a warrior mom

 It was also not lost on me the shirt he is wearing in that picture.
 Our family's new motto: NDCQ.
 Not Dead Can't Quit.
 Where in our "Life with Autism" that has brought us such darkness of defeat -- those fleeting, momentary smiles that bring such light and help us refocus and find our way to renewed faith time and time again.

-Our third Christmas blessing is simply the thankfulness of Brandon and how he reminds me each and every Christmas season to do my best to make Christmas more about the "Manger Moments" than the gifts.
+Our third Christmas blessing is simply the thankfulness of Brandon and how he reminds me each and every Christmas season to do my best to make Christmas more about the "Manger Moments" than what money can buy.

 December 6, 2012

 I've thought about it quite often - just about every day of the year really.
 From last Fall until this Fall, all I wanted for Christmas was my son's two front teeth.
 Literally.
 Seizures took them, twice.
 One all but a sliver, the other fared much better.
 Just a chunk missing.
 It was really sad that if my son were a typical boy, I wouldn't have had to wait that long.
 I wouldn't have had to place him on a year-long waiting list because too few dentist's choose to specialize in a population of children, youth, and adults who have unique needs and require general anesthesia.